OSGConnect/OUTDATED-tutorial-fsurf/README.md

      $ tutorial fsurf             # Copies input image file

 This will create a directory `tutorial-fsurf`.
-Inside the directory, you will see the following files
+Inside the directory you will see the following file:

     test_defaced.mgz              # Input brain MRI file